What’s the first thing that comes to mind when you hear the word inflammation?

 - Heart disease

-And while it’s still unclear what actually causes inflammaging in the first place, scientists do have a few theories…
+While it’s still unclear what actually causes inflammaging, scientists do have a few theories…

 The first and most common cause of inflammaging is stress.